zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 ## Objectives

-1. Define the purpose of ActiveRecord - the default rails ORM
+1. Define ActiveRecord as the default ORM for rails
 2. Build instance methods that extend a basic AR class
 3. Create a migration by hand that inherits from AR:Migration and use correct naming for the file and class
 4. Use create_table